JustinTimperio/warp-cli/README.md

 ![Demo_Gif](https://imgur.com/N5uSgNV.gif)

-Warp.py can also be imported into any python3 script and used to send and receive directories.
+Warp.py can also be imported into any python3 script and then used independently of the CLI to send and receive directories.

 ## Usage
 Warp-CLI features a number of shortcuts that attempt to make sending files as trivial and intuitive as possible.